keanmndz/dlgpoultry/README.md

 [![Build Status](https://travis-ci.org/keanmndz/dlgpoultry.svg?branch=master)](https://travis-ci.org/keanmndz/dlgpoultry)

 As partial fulfillment of requirements for Capstone 2.
-Help 2 kids graduate in their bachelor's degree in Information Technology.
+Help 2 kids graduate in their bachelor's degree in Information Technology. _[We did graduate actually]_

-**[05/19/2018 Update]** Successfully defended this system as our Capstone project and earned Best Capstone for it.
+> **[05/19/2018 Update]** Successfully defended this system as our Capstone project and earned Best Capstone for it.
 Yay!

 May also be buggy and have missing files.
 Might not be updating this anymore but depends.
-This is the public repo for the project, the private repo is the _[most likely]_ updated version of the project
+This is the public repo for the project, the private repo is the _[most likely]_ updated version of the project.

+Guide on how to use the system will be added soon.

 _This system uses Laravel 5.5 PHP Framework._